Libuše Dušková

-Libuše Dušková (/cs/; née Mehlová; born 27 January 1930) is a Czech linguist.
-She specializes in the fields of contrastive analysis of English grammar and functional syntax, and is member of the Prague linguistic circle and key representative of the Prague School of Linguistics.
+Libuše Dušková (Note: /cs/) (née Mehlová; born 27 January 1930) is a Czech linguist.
+She specializes in the contrastive analysis of English grammar and functional syntax, and is a member of the Prague linguistic circle and a key representative of the Prague School of Linguistics.
 She is Professor Emerita of English Linguistics at Charles University.
-Her research spans a broad spectrum of topics in English linguistics, namely the verb phrase, the noun phrase, simple and complex sentences, the grammar-text interface, and aspects of the theory of Functional Sentence Perspective viewed through the prism of Jan Firbas' approach.
+Her research spans a broad spectrum of topics in English linguistics, namely the verb phrase, the noun phrase, simple and complex sentences, the grammar-text interface, and aspects of the theory of Functional Sentence Perspective viewed through the lens of Jan Firbas' theories.

 Education

 Libuše Dušková's interest in the study of languages, and English specifically, goes back to her secondary school years in Česká Třebová.
 She was a Gymnasium student, with a wide range of hobbies including piano, which she seriously considered studying at the conservatoire after passing the final exams.
 She was persuaded by her sister Hana to take also private lessons of English, in addition to the foreign languages taught at the Gymnasium: German, Latin and French.

 After leaving the grammar school, her day-to-day contact with English intensified, and in 1949 she enrolled at the Faculty of Arts of Charles University to study English in combination with Czech.
 There, through lectures and seminars given by direct disciples of Vilém Mathesius—Josef Vachek, Ivan Poldauf, Zdeněk Vančura and Bohumil Trnka—she gained a solid knowledge of not only the English and Czech grammatical systems, but also the principles laid out by the Prague School of Linguistics.